-There are many types of fluorophore, all of which absorb light and re-emit light of a longer wavelength, visible as a different colour.
+There are many types of fluorophores, all of which absorb light and re-emit light of a longer wavelength, visible as a different color.
 Other light present is filtered out by the fluorescence microscope, and the re-emitted light is shown to the viewer.

 It is important to prevent cell death during fluorescence microscopy, as samples may need to be studied for relatively long lengths of time and dying cells may skew experimental results.

 When the fluorophores in the sample are excited by the light source, negative effects can occur.
 These are called phototoxic effects.

 Naturally occurring fluorophores like flavins and porphyrins are degraded when they absorb light, producing reactive oxygen species (ROS) such as radicals and peroxides.
 This process is called photobleaching.